sfenton3/OpenAI-chatkit-salesforce-example/README.md

 1. Make sure you have an OpenAI Account and have deployed a Agent Builder
 2. Deploy a Agent Builder and copy workflow ID, fill in on Agent Builder custom setting.
 3. Generate an OpenAI API key on OpenAI profile page and copy key, fill in on named credential under password using this format `Bearer {APIKEY}`.
 Do not use brackets around API Key.
-Bearer must be write exactly with a capital B.
+Bearer must be write exactly with a capital B and a space between Bearer and the APIKEY.
 4. Add your scatch org or dev org domain as a whitelisted domain on OpenAI profile page

 ## Troubleshooting steps